4. Penaltys

 4.4.1.
 Vollzug von Penaltys für Blocker

 No more than two Blockers for the same team may sit in the Penalty Box at the same time.
-If a third Blocker reports to the Penalty Box while two Blockers for their team are seated, the third Blocker will be placed in queue and instructed to return to play.
+If a third Blocker reports to the Penalty Box while two Blockers for their team are seated, the third Blocker will be placed In Queue and instructed to return to play.
 If a Blocker is standing in the Penalty Box, another Blocker may sit in the open seat.

 4.4.2.
 Vollzug von Penaltys für Jammer